Aroueterra/Number-Theory/README.md

 The type of var is dependent on the type of the object assigned to it, visible under intellisense.

 For the sake of readability, Natural class methods are bulleted with the symbol **±** , while Discrete\_Test methods will start with **φ (phi).**

- ///\&lt;summary\&gt;

-        ///Returns a String representation of the...

-        /// \&lt;/summary\&gt;

-        /// \&lt;remarks\&gt;

-        /// Your base must be greater than 1 or less than 63...

-        /// The table of conversion are the numbers 0-9, A-Z and a-z (62 varia...

-        /// Could be replaced with a dictionary key value loo…

-        /// \&lt;/remarks\&gt;

 In-line documentation was omitted for the discussion section.
 Refer to the source code.
 We used XML in-line markup to auto-generate a documentation file in the backend.
 (Found in the debug folder)